United Methodists killed in Congo flooding

 “May the Eternal, our God, Master of times and circumstances, abundantly bless us all and comfort the families tried by this catastrophe.”

-Roland Fernandes, top executive of United Methodist Global Ministries and UMCOR, offered prayers for the those affected and noted that relief efforts have begun in the region.
+Roland Fernandes, general secretary of United Methodist Global Ministries and UMCOR, offered prayers for the those affected and noted that relief efforts have begun in the region.

 “In the wake of this catastrophic flooding, we grieve alongside Congolese families who have lost loved ones and pray for the safety of those who are now displaced.
 Through UMCOR, The United Methodist Church has local disaster management coordinators in East Congo who are supporting relief efforts as the scale of this disaster is assessed,” he said.